thymeleaf/thymeleaf-docs/README.md

 ### Updating the docs for a new version

-To change the version number that appears in the generated docs, update the `project.version` property in the `build.gradle` script.
-The `documentDate` var should also be changed to reflect the new date the generated documents should refer to.
+To change the version number that appears in the generated docs, update the `documentMetadata` object in the `build.gradle` script for the date and version of docs that need updating.

 How the docs are generated